 Although we have been asked to sing at a number of funerals and memorial services, on a number of occasions for the Piam Brown children's cancer ward at Southampton General Hospital, it was not until recently that we sang at the funeral of one of our own.

-sadness of the occasion.
+so despite the sadness of the occasion.

 Mandela's supporters singing outside his house on hearing of his death

-We have published two CDs, one has non-seasonal material on it, some from a workshop day which was run by Pete Churchill from the Guildhall School of Music, the other CD from 2004 has a wide range of Christmas music.
+We have published two CDs.
+One has non-seasonal material on it, some from a workshop day which was run by Pete Churchill from the Guildhall School of Music, the other CD from 2004 has a wide range of Christmas music.

 There is also in existence a cassette tape (Yes, remember those?) of Christmas folk carols from 1998, some of which made their way onto the later CD.
 Alas, no Edison cylinders are available.

-One of the staples of the choir's year is to sing at charity events be they concerts or just in a shopping centre; some organised internally and some under external auspices.
+One of the staples of the choir's year is to sing at charity events; be they concerts or just in a shopping centre, some organised internally and some under external auspices.
 One which regularly makes our calendar is The Big Christmas Sing, a concert with audience participation in support of Christian Aid.
 This usually takes place in the first week of December.

 Freedom Concert 2013